MCP HubMCP Hub

 Configuration

-Set environment variables for authentication and configuration:
+Set these environment variables for authentication and configuration:

 • GRAPHLIT_ENVIRONMENT_ID: Your environment ID.